Old Testament: Key Ancestors

 Approximately 15 references

-Firstborn son of Adam and Eve.
-A farmer whose offering God rejected while accepting his brother Abel's.
-In jealousy, Cain murdered Abel — the first murder in Scripture.
-When confronted by God, he asked, "Am I my brother's keeper?"
-God placed a mark on him for protection and he went to dwell in the land of Nod (Genesis 4).
-Cited in the NT as a warning against envy and unrighteousness (1 John 3:12, Jude 1:11).
+Firstborn son of Adam and Eve, a farmer whose offering God rejected while accepting his brother Abel's.
+Driven by jealousy, he murdered Abel — the first killing in Scripture.
+When God confronted him, he deflected: "Am I my brother's keeper?"
+Marked by God for protection, he went to settle in the land of Nod (Genesis 4).
+The New Testament invokes him as a warning against envy and unrighteousness (1 John 3:12, Jude 1:11).

 Key references: Genesis 4:1, Genesis 4:2, Genesis 4:3, Genesis 4:5, Genesis 4:6, Genesis 4:8, Genesis 4:9, Genesis 4:13, Genesis 4:15, Genesis 4:16 (and 5 more)